Co-Teaching for Unsupervised Domain Adaptation and Expansion: Introduction

 \section{Introduction}

-Unsupervised Domain Adaptation (UDA), aiming to adapt a model trained on a \emph{labeled} source domain for an \emph{unlabeled} target domain with no need of re-labeling any data, is a crucial technique for real-world pattern recognition \cite{pan2009survey}.
-Applications of this technique includes cross-view person re-ID \cite{ZHENG2022108615}, cross-device medical image analysis \cite{9098380}, and cross-condition autopilot scene segmentation \cite{9298962,valada2017adapnet}, to name just a few.
-Thanks to the advent of novel methods for UDA \cite{tang2020unsupervised,yang2020fda}, we witness an ever-growing performance on the target domain, as demonstrated by public benchmark evaluations such as Office-Home \cite{officehome} and DomainNet \cite{domainnet} for multi-class image classification and ACDC \cite{acdc} for driving scene segmentation.
-However, it has been documented recently in the context of image classification that UDA in fact trades the model's performance on the source domain for improving its performance on the target domain \cite{tomm21kdde,yang2021generalized}.
+Unsupervised Domain Adaptation (UDA), aiming to adapt a model trained on a \emph{labeled} source domain for an \emph{unlabeled} target domain with no need of re-labeling any data, is crucial for real-world applications.
+With novel UDA methods continuously developed \cite{Li_2024_CVPR,Zhang_2025_CVPR}, we witness an ever-growing performance on the target domain, as manifested on public datasets such as Office-Home \cite{officehome} for image classification and ACDC \cite{acdc} for driving scene segmentation.
+However, it has been documented recently that UDA in fact trades the model's classification performance on the source domain for improving its performance on the target domain \cite{tomm21kdde,yang2021generalized}.
 Such a finding is disturbing, as it suggests that one may have to deploy simultaneously two models to support both domains.
 Even putting the doubled deployment cost aside, how to swiftly switch between the models is nontrivial, as from which domain a test sample comes is unknown.
-The degeneration of the source-domain performance puts the real-world applicability of UDA into question.
+Source-domain performance degeneration puts the real-world use of UDA into question.

 To remedy the issue, GSFDA \cite{yang2021generalized} resorts to continual learning to preserve a model's ability on the source domain while being adapted to the target domain.
 Since the method assumes zero availability of the source-domain samples, it has little chance to recover once degeneration occurs.
 Indeed, our evaluation shows that GSFDA also suffers source-domain performance loss.